QIKCOM-2 - The first APRS TouchTone Satellite

 DTMF Robustness: The combined 16 key combination is then stored in the DTMF memory of the users radio so that it can be transmitted in a single 3 second burst.
 Since the entire code is self contained, is always 16 keys, is sent at a standard speed, always begins and ends with known keys and all keys inbetween are decimal only, then any other combinations will be ignored.
 Also the usual failure mode of DTMF is duplication of digits or omission of digits which will be ignored by the mentioned constraints.
 A successful uplink will be ACK-ed by voice since the DTMF user cannot see the APRS downlink.

 Making a Contact: When you send your grid and call by DTMF the spacecraft will say "GRID FM19 from WB4APR, QSO number xx".
 The QSO number increments with each new station up to 99 and rolls over.
-To complete a contact with such a grid, send message number 40 (see below) with the QSO number xx.
+To complete a contact with such a grid, send message number 40 (see the BXX format above) with the QSO number xx.
 The spacecraft will say W3XYZ says message number 40 QSL your QSO number xx, my number is yy" to complete the contact.
 Of course, an APRS copy of each of these messages will also come down on the downlink for those with APRS radios.
 Since the QSO number will change with each contact, you can manually enter just Bxx and then hit another DTMF memory that has the remaining portion of the message and your call 40CCCCCCXXXX# to complete the QSO for a new QSO number.
 With practice you can do this rather quickly.
 Notice that this special "B" message format is slightly different from the "C" format in that the order of the MM message number and xx modifier are reversed so that you only have to manually enter the three keys "Bxx" to send this special QSL message.

-The QIKcom-2 System (prototype) shown above, is composed of the same Antenna-Release and Electrical Power System (EPS) board flown on QIKcom-1 plus the new Byonics.com version of the MicroTrack-4 with 10 Watt transmitter (tuned to 4W) and their Micro-DTMF receiver we use to implement the APRStt functions.
+The QIKcom-2 System (prototype) shown above, is composed of the same Antenna-Release and Electrical Power System (EPS) board flown on QIKCOM-1 plus the new Byonics.com version of the MicroTrack-4 with 10 Watt transmitter (down-tuned to 4W) and their Micro-DTMF receiver we use to implement the APRStt functions.
 The larger photo is the DTMF and Speech system board using the Parallax Basic Stamp CPU translator, Speech synthesizer (Speak-Jet), and text-to-speech processor (TTS256).
 The labels refer to notes on the Engineering unit (shown) that need to be corrected on the Flight Unit.
-The image at right shows the Engineering unit delivered 4 June 2015.
+The image at right below shows the Engineering unit delivered 4 June 2015.

 Narrow Band Operation Required: Unfortuantely, the DTMF VHF receiver we are using was not made for space and so it is not very tollerant of high deviation and doppler.
 This is a problem, but it is the only receeiver we could get on our schedule.
 There are several ways to mitigate this problem for DTMF users.